×

 You may just realize that the lyrics are far deeper than their bubblegum melodies may suggest.
 Or they could just be someone singing about their longing for a special someone over and over—but how would you know unless you study the language?

-In all seriousness, there’s a good chance you probably know someone (or are someone) who’s secretly or not-so-secretly into K-dramas.
-And can you blame these people?
-K-dramas have plotlines and characters that can go toe-to-toe with anything that comes out of Hollywood.
+There’s a good chance you know someone (or are someone) who’s into K-dramas or movies.
+After all, they often have plotlines and characters that can rival anything that comes out of Hollywood.

 Did you know that Korean is rated as a Category 4 language by the U.S. government’s Foreign Service Institute (FSI)?
-In other words, it’ll take the average English speaker about 2,200 class hours to pick it up due to its relative level of difficulty.
+In other words, it takes the average English speaker about 2,200 class hours to pick it up due to its relative level of difficulty.

 That means if you’re fluent in it, you can impress people with the fact that you’ve picked up a language that couldn’t be any more different from the one you grew up with.
 And, as I’ve touched on earlier, you’ll gain an edge over other job applicants due to your English-Korean bilingualism.